shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp2/step2.md

     `DD_LOGS_CONFIG_CONTAINER_COLLECT_ALL=true` enable log collection from the all other containers.

-    To learn more about the environment variables and volume mounts for log collection from Docker environments, you can view the <a href="https://docs.datadoghq.com/agent/docker/log/?tab=dockercompose#one-step-install-to-collect-all-the-container-logs" target="_blank">Docker Log Collection</a> documentation.
+    To learn more, view the <a href="https://docs.datadoghq.com/agent/docker/log/?tab=dockercompose#one-step-install-to-collect-all-the-container-logs" target="_blank">Docker Log Collection</a> documentation.

     Now, let's also specify certain log collection configuration parameters for the agent.